cado-security/product-help/docs/cado/discovery-import/aws/aws-ecs.md

 # How to Import ECS from AWS

-The Cado platform enables the collection of key logs and forensic artifacts from AWS ECS systems.
+The / Forensic Acquisition and Investigation platform enables the collection of key logs and forensic artifacts from AWS ECS systems.

 ### Steps to Import ECS Data